-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license on IRIX or LK license on SGI ProPack 5 for Linux.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.

 Figure 7-19 shows the configuration of the original filesystem that has been built and mounted.

 Figure 7-19 Original Online Filesystem